Madhesh Province: Mithila Paag

-The Paag is a headdress in the Mithila region of India and Nepal worn by Maithil people.
+The Paag is a headdress in the Mithila region of Nepal and India worn by Maithil people.
 It is a symbol of honour and respect and a significant part of Maithil culture.
 The Paag dates back to pre-historic times when it was made of plant leaves.
 It exists today in a modified form.
 The Paag is wore by the whole Maithil community.
 The colour of the Paag also carries a lot of significance.
 The red Paag is worn by the bridegroom and by those who are undergoing the sacred thread rituals.
 Paag of mustard colour is donned by those attending wedding ceremonies and the elders wear a white Paag.

 Paintings

 Madhubani art is practiced in the Mithila region.
 It was traditionally created by the women of different communities of the Mithila region.
 This painting as a form of wall art was practiced widely throughout the region; the more recent development of painting on paper and canvas originated among the villages around Madhubani, and it is these latter developments that may correctly be referred to as Madhubani art.

 Artists create these paintings using a variety of mediums, including their own fingers, or twigs, brushes, nib-pens, and matchsticks.
 The paint is created using natural dyes and pigments.
 The paintings are characterised by their eye-catching geometrical patterns.